jam14d/CodetoCodons/README.md

 # Code to Codons: Interactive Biology with Python

-**Code to Codons** is a project dedicated to making biology concepts more accessible through interactive programming.
-This project consists of multiple Streamlit applications that explore different aspects of genetics, DNA mutations, and protein synthesis.
-Below are the two key applications in this project:
+**Code to Codons** is a project dedicated to making biology concepts more accessible.
+This project consists of a Streamlit application that explores different aspects of genetics, DNA mutations, and protein synthesis.
+Below are key pages in this project:

 Live App [https://codetocodons.streamlit.app/]